UnaBiz/sigfox-gcloud/README.md

     ];
     ```

-    - This will route the message to functions `decodeStructuredMessage` and `logToGoogleSheets`
+    - This rule routes the message to functions `decodeStructuredMessage` and `logToGoogleSheets`
       via the queues `sigfox.types.decodeStructuredMessage` and `sigfox.types.logToGoogleSheets`

 1. See this for the definition of structured messages: